top of page

 outstanding, and the congregational singing is powerful.
 People worship God at Hope, whether

 grateful to be part of Hope’s ministry in the community.
-While COVID Chas made that ministry
+While COVID-19 made that ministry

 evolve, what is exciting is the congregations’ abiding commitment to the neighborhood.
 And